Oakland Pedestrian Accident Lawyers

 - Distracted driving, including using a cell phone, talking, eating, grooming, etc.

-- Drowsy driving due to lack of sleep and rest or sleep disorder
+- Drowsy driving due to lack of sleep and rest or a sleep disorder.

-- Driving under the influence of alcohol, prescription drugs, illegal drugs, or a combination
+- Driving under the influence of alcohol, prescription drugs, illegal drugs, or both.

 Pedestrian Rights In Oakland, California